msyk/FMDataAPI/README.md

 and it's the API with REST-based database operations.
 Although the Custom Web Publishing is the way to access the database for a long while, FileMaker Inc. has introduced the modern feature to operate the database.
-The current version of FMDataAPI works on just FileMaker 18 platform.
+The current version of FMDataAPI works on just FileMaker 18 and 19 platform.

 For now, I'm focusing to develop the web application framework "INTER-Mediator" (https://inter-mediator.com/ or https://github.com/INTER-Mediator/INTER-Mediator.git)